 For our holiday meeting, I selected standard fare for the entrees I was preparing: turkey breast and ham.
 The Super Easy Turkey Breast I cooked in my slow cooker (only two ingredients!) and the ham was a Smithfield spiral-sliced ham ready-to-go variety (the latest Clan Thompson gluten-free mini-list indicates that all Smithfield hams are gluten-free).
 Admittedly, holiday meals just call out for some type of bread, so I made my popovers.
 (In the photo below, you’ll also see what’s left of Jennifer’s “to-die-for” salmon cakes with lemon Dijon sauce; Easy Crustless Apple Pie, and Crustless Coconut Pie.

-This recipe is the simple popover recipe you can find in any basic cookbook (e.g., Betty Crocker) or online, but I adapted it to be gluten free by replacing the all-purpose flour with my Asian white rice flour/cornstarch mix and adding a little xanthan gum.
+This recipe is the simple popover recipe you can find in any basic cookbook (e.g., Betty Crocker) or online, but I adapted it to be gluten free by replacing the all-purpose flour with my Two-Ingredient Gluten-Free Flour Mix.
 Look at the close-up picture, folks.
 These are GOOD.

 - Preheat oven to 450 degrees.
-Generously grease 8 standard-size muffin cups.
+Generously grease 8 standard-size muffin cups or cups of a popover pan.
 In a bowl, combine eggs and salt.
 Beat until light and airy.
 Stir in milk and beat until light and airy.
 Add flour and xanthan gum, and mix until smooth.

 - Fill muffin cups about ¾ full.
 Bake 20 minutes.
 Reduce oven temperature to 350 degrees and bake about 20 minutes longer, until popovers are golden brown.
 They should be crisp on the outside (as you can see in the photos).
 Remove and serve at once.
 Recipe makes 8 popovers, but I double and triple as needed with no issues.